 Q: What was your first illustration?

-A: Although at the age of 14, I drew a hand that was used in a math textbook that my father wrote, I didn't get published on my own merits until I was in college.
-When I was 19, I showed my drawings to the art editor of the New York Times, and he gave me my first assigned illustration.
+A: Although at the age of 14, I drew a hand that was used in a diagram in a math textbook written by my father, I was first published on my own merits when I was in college.
+As an 18-year-old sophomore, I got an appointment to show my work to the art editor of the New York Times, who asked me to make a drawing for an article called something like "Autumn is a Woman."
+It was written by Verlyn Klinkenborg, who still writes editorials for the newspaper.

 Q: What was your first book?